 How Does Salvation That is Already Accomplished in Christ Become Mine?

 I'd like to open this study with one of the same thoughts at the close of the last study......

-Day 1- God, through the Holy Spirit is always at work in every man, trying to bring us to Himself.
+Day 1- God, through the Holy Spirit is always at work in every person, trying to bring us to Himself.

 The truth of the Word of God (i.e. what is recorded in the Bible) about man's condition and God's remedy is what the Holy Spirit uses to show us things.
-This is why a man or woman might be enlightened through the words of a song or sermon or a believing friend or the beauty in a painting or through reading the Bible.
+This is why a man or woman might be enlightened through God's Word used in a song, a sermon, a believing friend, or through reading the Bible directly.

 Hebrews 4:12 / John 8:32

 Day 2- Enlightened about what you ask?
-God wants us to see the truth about ourselves - i.e. that we are living independent of our Creator.
+God wants us to see the truth about ourselves --- that we are living independent of Him.
 We live doing what is right in our own eyes and that is sin.
-This bent toward independence and selfishness is our inheritance from Adam and Eve when they chose to disobey God.
-From that time until this all men have a sin nature.
+This bent toward independence and selfishness is our inheritance from Adam and Eve, and their choice to disobey God.
+From that time until this, all of us are born with a corrupt nature.

 If we can see our spiritual self the way God sees us then our salvation is very near.

-Day 3- Once we see what our condition is as men, then we naturally must ask what is the cure?
+Day 3- Once we see what our condition is, then we naturally ask what is the cure?
 Just as chemotherapy might be the treatment for cancer, so Jesus' death on the Cross is every man's hope for life lived as the Creator intended.